+[Fritz Stopped Here]

 To profile each strain’s resistance or sensitivity to 16 different antifungal or anticancer agents (‘drugs’; Data S3), we grew the strain pools competitively in each drug, and in a solvent (DMSO) condition.
 We used high-throughput strain barcode sequencing at five points (corresponding to 0, 5, 10, 15, and 20 generations of overall pool growth, Figure 1), to estimate growth rate and resistance for each strain in each drug (Data S5; Methods).
 We performed additional filtering steps, limiting analysis to strains that were well-represented in the pre-selection pool (≥30 barcode counts at t=0 in the solvent control - 5,790 [85%] of 6,826 strains), and further excluding all 437 strains exhibiting a strong baseline growth defect (i.e., showing <70% of the median baseline growth rate).
 In total, drug resistance was calculated for each of 2,367 MATa and 2,985 MATα strains, for each of the 16 drugs (Data S5).

 Grouped combinatorial profiles illustrate a complex drug-dependent genetic landscape

 For an initial analysis, we identified and quantitatively modeled associations between individual ABC transporter knockouts and drug resistance phenotypes using a generalized linear model (see Methods).
-Knockouts that significantly changed the estimated resistance to a drug by at least +/- 10% were considered strong, and other significant associations were defined to be weak.
-We found 62 resistance-knockout associations that were reproducible in both MATa and MATα pools, 19 of which were strong (Data S6).
-Among these were 18 drug-knockout associations involving the vacuolar ABC transporters YCF1 and YBT1, all of which were novel (Figure S3A, Data S6).
-We also identified associations between each knockout and growth rate in the DMSO control condition, finding yor1∆, snq2∆, ybt1∆, and bpt1∆ to have DMSO growth impact in both pools (Data S6, Figure S3B).
-However, the impacts of snq2∆, ybt1∆, and bpt1∆ on baseline growth were weak (<2% decrease), while yor1∆ had a strong, but modest effect (7-15% decrease).
-Because 58 (87%) of these 62 single-gene resistance associations and 100% of the 19 strong associations involved only five ABC transporters—snq2∆, pdr5∆, yor1∆, ycf1∆, and ybt1∆—we initially restricted our attention to these ‘frequently-associated’ transporters.
-For these five frequently-associated transporters, we detected 89% of 18 previous associations between drug resistance and individual knockouts, while revealing 40 new associations (33 weak and 7 strong; Figure S3A; Data S7).
+We found 62 associations between knockouts and drug resistance that were reproducible in both MATa and MATα pools (Figure S3A).
+Most (58/62) of these associations involved five ‘frequently-associated’ ABC transporters—snq2∆, pdr5∆, yor1∆, ycf1∆, and ybt1∆ (Figure S3A).
+For these five frequently-associated transporters, we detected 16/18 previous associations between drug resistance and individual knockouts, while revealing 40 new associations (Figure S3A; Data S7).
+For example, we detected 18 drug resistance associations involving the vacuolar ABC transporters YCF1 and YBT1, all of which were novel (Figure S3A, Data S6).
+We also found 4 associations between knockouts and growth rate in the DMSO control condition (Figure S3B, Data S6).
+Of these 4 associations, yor1∆ had a modest effect (7-15% decrease), while the other 3 were weak (<2% decrease; Figure S3B, Data S6).

-Considering only these five frequently-associated transporters, we profiled resistance for the set of 32 (25) combinatorial genotypes.
+Considering only the five frequently-associated transporters, we profiled resistance for the set of 32 (25) combinatorial genotypes.
 We derived a resistance profile for each combinatorial genotype by calculating, for each drug, the average resistance over all strains matching this genotype at all five genes.
 These grouped resistance profiles showed striking correspondence when calculated separately for MATa and MATα pools (Figure S4).
 For example, camptothecin and ketoconazole had a very high profile correlation of r ≥ 0.99 (Figure 2A).
 Indeed, with the exception of colchicine (r = 0.77), all drugs showed high reproducibility (r ≥ 0.94) between independent biological replicate pools (Figure 2B).
 The five-gene resistance profiles could be used to provide a visual overview of multi-knockout resistance in each drug.
-We created a ‘radial combinatorial signature’ for each drug, in which the consequences of knocking out increasingly-many ABC transporters are shown as paths leading outward from the central wild-type genotype (Figure 2C).
-As expected, radial combinatorial signatures were visually similar between independent MATa and MATα populations for many drugs, while showing large differences only for colchicine (Figure 2D and S5).
+We created a ‘radial combinatorial signature’ for each drug, in which the consequences of knocking out increasingly-many ABC transporters are shown as paths leading outward from the central wild-type genotype (Figure 2C-D).
+As expected, radial combinatorial signatures were visually similar between independent MATa and MATα populations for many drugs (Figure 2D and S5).
 Given high reproducibility, we merged MATa and MATα data for subsequent analyses, except where noted (Methods).